American Evolution™ Legacy Projects

 Using objects, images, and primary sources, this story-driven exhibition will explore key themes in women’s history such as the sphere of influence within each culture, shared experiences, contributions to the early economy, education and keeping culture, innovators and outliers, rights in society, and exploitation.

 Maryland Public Television has formally expressed interest in being the presenting station for national marketing and distribution of the program due to the strength of the concept and the established success of the production team.
+Following its broadcast, the program will be available for distribution to educational and other interested agencies by 2019 Commemoration, Inc.

 Virginia Union University, Richmond, Virginia